imsweb/staging-algorithm-eod-public/README.md

 Staging a case requires first knowing which schema you are working with.
 Once you have the schema, you can tell which fields (keys) need to be collected and supplied to the `stage` method call.

-A `StagingData` object is used to make staging calls.
-All inputs to staging should be set on the `StagingData` object and the staging call will add the results.
+An `EodStagingData` object is used to make staging calls.
+All inputs to staging should be set on the `EodStagingData` object and the staging call will add the results.
 The results include:

 - output - all output values resulting from the calculation